 When John first arrives at the flat at 221b Baker St., he meets the landlady, Mrs. Hudson (Una Stubbs), who welcomes him into her home and life.
 While Mrs. Hudson is quick to remind Sherlock and John that she is a landlady, not a housekeeper, she dotes on her “boys,” even while clucking her tongue.

 Despite her ordinary, middle-aged, middle-class demeanor, Mrs. Hudson has a past.
 A quick study, as she is exposed to Sherlock and John’s detective work, she proves a valuable ally.

 While the police see Sherlock as an annoyance at best and psychopath at worst, Scotland Yard’s Detective Inspector Greg Lestrade (Rupert Graves) recognizes Sherlock’s scorching intellect, and relies upon his deductive skills.
 Sherlock also holds Lestrade in high esteem, particularly in comparison to the rest of the force.

-During John’s first visit to 221b Baker St., Lestrade asks Sherlock to consult on a string of deaths, labelled suicides.
+During John’s first visit to 221b Baker St., Lestrade asks Sherlock to consult on a string of deaths, labeled suicides.
 Intrigued, John not only becomes Sherlock’s flatmate, but also gets caught up in the case.

 With John’s help, Sherlock proves a serial killer murdered the victims.
 The longer John lives and works with Sherlock, the further he gets drawn into his patchwork social circle.
-Sherlock’s dark, thrilling world gives John new purpose.
+Sherlock’s dark, thrilling world gives John a new purpose.